petebaker/gnumaker/README.md

 ## To do

-  - add all dependency and target file extensions in `r-rules.mk`, preferably by parsing the included file
+  - DONE extract dependency and target file extensions in `r-rules.mk`, preferably by parsing the included file (done using `pattern-exts`’)
+  - TODO incorporate dependency and target file extensions extracted using `pattern-exts` into `create_makefile` and set defaults
+  - TODO allow specification of *global options* in `zzz.R` so that it is easier to customise defaults e.g. so user can specify defaults in .Rprofile
-  - add `testthat` unit testing for more complicated examples
+  - TODO add `testthat` unit testing for more complicated examples
-  - allow for target file extensions and dependency files to be set as user specified variables which would make the `Makefile`s produced more flexible but less easy to read
+  - TODO allow for target file extensions and dependency files to be set as user specified variables which would make the `Makefile`s produced more flexible but less easy to read
-  - allow specification of *global options* in `zzz.R` so that it is easier to customise defaults
-  - either incorporate `makefile2graph` as a way of plotting `Makefile`s not made with **gnumaker** or write own functions.
+  - TODO either incorporate `makefile2graph` as a way of plotting `Makefile`s not made with **gnumaker** or write own functions.
 (See [makefile2graph on github](https://github.com/lindenb/makefile2graph "makefile2graph on github"))